 Social Media Influence:

 Social media platforms play a significant role in shaping public opinion about animals, including snakes.
 Wildlife enthusiasts and conservation organizations use social media to share stunning photos and videos of snakes, highlighting their unique adaptations and behaviors.
-This can help to dispel myths and misconceptions and foster a greater appreciation for these often-misunderstood creatures.
+This can help to dispel myths and misconceptions and encourage a greater appreciation for these often-misunderstood creatures.

 Citizen Science and Data Collection: